yanhui09/MAGpy/README.md

 In this directory, put all of your genomes into the mags folder, one file per genome, with a .fa file extension

-Then to run in basic (linear, non-cluster) mode:
+Then to run in basic (linear, non-cluster) mode, where `$N` is the number of parallel threads you want to use:

 ```
-snakemake --use-conda -s MAGpy
+snakemake --use-conda -s MAGpy --cores $N
 ```

 Outputs will be placed into the *current working directory*, so make sure you have write access.